COMMUNITY RESEARCH

 WHAT IS THE CRAB?

-The CRAB comprises individuals who are addiction recovery advocates, cancer survivors/caregivers, or otherwise passionate about addressing unique health challenges that disproportionately burden community members.
-We strive for diversity across disciplines and life experiences.
+The CRAB comprises individuals who are addiction recovery specialists, cancer survivors/caregivers, or otherwise passionate about addressing unique health challenges that disproportionately burden community members.
 CRAB members represent themselves, not their affiliate organizations or employers.

 The CRAB members receive training from the Community Engagement Core of the HEALTH Center for Addictions Research and Cancer Prevention regarding research ethics, design, and execution.
 CRAB members provide their knowledge, experience, and insights in the review of research projects to: